Book – Get Out of Your Own way

 – Samuel Johnson

-- If you get excited only by novelty, if you can’t tolerate the tedious part of the process, you’ll lose patience and quit.
+• If you get excited only by novelty and can’t tolerate the tedious part of the process, you’ll lose patience and quit.

-- Usable insight – You have more control over trying or quitting than you do over succeeding or failing.
+• Usable insight – You have more control over trying or quitting than succeeding or failing.

 Not Asking What You Need –

-- Whether your need is essential or trivial, before you learn to ask for it you have to overcome the pressure to keep quiet.
+• Whether your need is essential or trivial, you must overcome the pressure to keep quiet before you learn to ask for it.

-- We think we shouldn’t have to ask for it.
-This illusion reflects a childlike wish to be totally known by another person.
+• We think we shouldn’t have to ask for it.
+This illusion reflects a childlike wish to be known by another person.

-- It’s not weak to ask for what you need.
+• It’s not easy to ask for what you need.
 Nor is it selfish or offensive, as long as what you ask for is fair, reasonable, and deserved.

 I have also created a video of a few quotes from the book.
-Hope you like it.
-Please do subscribe to the YouTube channel for self-help books quotes- Myread4change –
+I hope you like it.
+Please subscribe to the YouTube channel for self-help book quotes- Myread4change

 Conclusion –

-Hope this book summary helped you someway.
+I hope this book summary helped you in some way.
 I would appreciate a few words in the comment.

-Wish you the strength and courage the become your best version.
+I wish you the strength and courage to become your best version.

 Muzammil